Risk management plans

 Consult with stakeholders

-Your risk management plan will be more specific and useful if you ask for feedback from your stakeholders.
-Stakeholders are people, businesses or organisations that:
+Your risk management plan will be more specific and useful if you ask for feedback from the people, businesses or organisations you deal with.

 - employees, contractors and sub-contractors